Appearance

 Organization profile

 The organization name is set when the organization is created.
-The description is editable and can be used to provide context in reports and exports.
+The description is editable and serves two purposes: it provides context in reports and exports, and it is injected directly into Scout's system prompt.
+A well-written organization description significantly improves the relevance and specificity of Scout's answers across all projects.

 How to use it